wp-plugins/simple-real-estate-pack-4/readme.txt

 Donate link: https://www.cancer.org/aspx/Donation/DON_1_Donate_Online_Now.aspx
 Tags: mortgage, mortgage calculator, real estate, realty, widget, plugin, listing, AJAX, homes, neighborhood, schools, yelp, zillow, map, trulia, altos, charts, statistics, real estate market
 Requires at least: 3.0
-Tested up to: 3.0.1
+Tested up to: 3.2
-Stable tag: 1.1.3.4
+Stable tag: 1.2.0

 Package of real estate tools and widgets designed specifically for real estate industry blogs and sites.

 == Description ==
 Simple Real Estate Pack is a package of real estate tools and widgets designed specifically for real estate industry blogs and web sites.
-The plugin includes mortgage and home affordability calculators, closing cost estimator, live mortgage rates, Trulia and ALTOS statistical charts, local schools, local rental rates meter, business listings from Yelp and Google Maps.
+The plugin includes mortgage and home affordability calculators, closing cost estimator, live mortgage rates, Trulia and ALTOS statistical charts, local schools, business listings from Yelp and Google Maps.
 Optionally, Simple Real Estate Pack can function as an extension for Great Real Estate (GRE) plugin, and will add new features to the GRE if it's installed.
 Take a look at live example of this functionality at [ScottsdaleHomes.com](http://www.scottsdalehomes.com/properties/kierland-greens-condo/).

-**Requires PHP 5.2 or higher**

 **Features Include:**